OpenEthicsAI/OEL/README.md

 # Open Ethics Label (OEL)

 This repository contains Open Ethics Label content and integration examples for adding ethical transparency labels to websites and AI-powered applications.
-The intended use of this repository is for developers and Open Ethics netwoek partners only.
+The intended use of this repository is for developers and Open Ethics network partners only.

 Those willing to generate the label for their product, should directly use [this link](http://openethics.ai/label/generate/) to fill in the disclosure form.